dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-5 Sampling.md

   ...
 ```

-Most profilers with a Graphical User Interface (GUI), like the Intel VTune Profiler, can show source code and associated assembly side-by-side.
+Most profilers with a Graphical User Interface (GUI), like Intel VTune Profiler, can show source code and associated assembly side-by-side.
 Also, there are tools that can visualize the output of Linux `perf` raw data with a rich graphical interface similar to Intel VTune and other tools.
-You'll see all that in more details in chapter 7.
+You'll see all that in more details in [@sec:secOverviewPerfTools].

-[TODO]: Sampling techniques squash valuable information, not allowing us to detect abnormal behaviors.
+Sampling gives a good statistical representation of a program's execution, however, one of the downsides of this technique is that it has blind spots and is not suitable for detecting abnormal behaviors.
+Each sample represents an aggregated view of a portion of a program's execution.
+Aggregation doesn't give us enough details of what exactly happened during that time interval.
+We cannot zoom in to a particular time interval to learn more about execution nuances.
+When we squash time intervals into samples, we lose valuable information and it becomes useless for analyzing events with a very short duration.
+Increasing sampling interval, e.g., more than 1000 samples per second may give you a better picture, but may still not be enough.
+As a solution, you should use tracing.

 ### Collecting Call Stacks {#sec:secCollectCallStacks}

-[TODO]: unwinding is painful

 Often when sampling, we might encounter a situation when the hottest function in a program gets called from multiple functions.
 An example of such a scenario is shown in Figure @fig:CallStacks.
 The output from the profiling tool might reveal that `foo` is one of the hottest functions in the program, but if it has multiple callers, we would like to know which one of them calls `foo` the most number of times.
 It is a typical situation for applications that have library functions like `memcpy` or `sqrt` appear in the hotspots.
 To understand why a particular function appeared as a hotspot, we need to know which path in the Control Flow Graph (CFG) of the program caused it.